anubhavpgit/anubhavpgit/README.md

 Hi, I am Anubhab Patnaik, a Master's student in computer engineering at NYU from India.
 [Here's my background](https://anubhavp.dev/journey.html) and [here's what I am up to these days](https://anubhavp.dev/current.html).
 I used to dabble in ML, web, mobile, and CMD applications.
 Now, I am mostly involved in building high-performance scalable systems, distibuted applications and low-level compilers.
 Here are a couple of projects that I am planning to take up sometime soon:

+- An image/audio analyzer/decomposer to convert svg to png and vice-versa; decomposing periodic functions using fourier series approximation
 - A (short MVP) C/C++ compiler for RISC-V.
-- A consistent, memory-safe fast, read/write distributed database built in Go Lang.
+- A consistent, memory-safe fast, read/write distributed database built in Go/Rust
   - A distributed caching mechanism like [docstore](https://www.uber.com/en-IN/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/) or [memcached](https://memcached.org/)
 - Getting hands dirty with LLM Ops
+  -  Building a custom AI assisted nutrition manager (A purely personal project)

 Feel free to DM if interested in working together.
 Some of my recent projects have been: